Skip to main content

 If you have EXPERIENCE you may wish to help by…

-MONITORING: individuals or groups to visit either Wildmoor Pool or The Bog monthly from May-Sept to carry out standardised monitoring.
+MONITORING: an individuals or group to visit Wildmoor Pool on the Long Mynd monthly from May-Sept to carry out standardised monitoring.

-These sites are easily accessed and known to support upland species.
+This site is easily accessed and known to support upland species.
 If interested please get in touch and I will discuss with you the different levels of monitoring and time commitment required.
 I can also direct you to useful survey forms and will arrange to visit the site with you so you are happy to go ahead.
 Monitoring is a long term commitment if it is to produce meaningful results and must be standardised to it is easily repeatable by yourself or others for years to come.
-If we set up these regular surveys now we can see if our upland species are showing declines similar to the national picture and hopefully turn things around.
+If we set up this regular survey now we can see if our upland species are showing declines similar to the national picture and hopefully turn things around.
+In 2024 monitoring was set up at The Bog and Pole Cottage Pools.

 Many thanks for all and any help and please do get in touch via the contact form to sign up or simply with queries.